thecristen/dotcom/README.md

 ## Documentation

 You can generate documentation for the project by running `$ mix docs` from the root directory.
-You can then view the genereated documentation in the `doc/` directory `$ open doc/index.html`
+You can then view the generated documentation in the `doc/` directory with `open doc/index.html`

 ## Content